Randolph-Henry High School

-Randolph-Henry High School is the only high school located in Charlotte County, Virginia, enrolling approximately 680 students (2008-2009) according to the Randolph-Henry guidance department.
-The high school has been recognized by numerous sources as a high standard achieving rural high school, and is led by administrators, Mrs. Erin Davis, Principal; Mr. Chris Holt and Mrs. Rebecca Saunders, Assistant Principals; and Mr. Chris Holt, Athletic Director.
-Notable aspects of the school include the school agricultural farm, on which students in Agriculture classes "work", as well as Statesmen Computers, a company that provides computers to colleges and universities throughout Virginia; these computers are built and distributed by students as well.
+Randolph–Henry High School is a public high school, and the only high school located in Charlotte County, Virginia, United States.
+The high school has been recognized by numerous sources as a high standard achieving rural high school.
+Notable aspects of the school include the school agricultural farm, on which students in agriculture classes "work", as well as Statesmen Computers, a company that provides computers to colleges and universities throughout Virginia; these computers are built and distributed by students as well.

-History

-The school is named after John Randolph and Patrick Henry, patriots of the Revolutionary era who had a debate in Charlotte Court House, one mile to the east.
-It was established in 1938 with the help of former ambassador David K. E. Bruce.
-The school has a World War II memorial plaque in honor of its students who fought for their country, a commitment to freedom few remaining high schools can boast.